Sequent calculus: An intuitive explanation

 For an intuition about the quantifier rules, consider the rule $({\forall}R)$.
 Of course concluding that $\forall{x} A$ holds just from the fact that $A[y/x]$ is true is not in general possible.
-If, however, the variable y is not mentioned elsewhere (i.e. it can still be chosen freely, without influencing the other formulae), then one may assume, that $A[y/x]$ holds for any value of y.
+If, however, the variable y is not mentioned elsewhere (i.e. it can still be chosen freely, without influencing the other formulas), then one may assume, that $A[y/x]$ holds for any value of y.
 The other rules should then be pretty straightforward.

 Instead of viewing the rules as descriptions for legal derivations in predicate logic, one may also consider them as instructions for the construction of a proof for a given statement.
 In this case the rules can be read bottom-up; for example, $({\land}R)$ says that, to prove that $A \land B$ follows from the assumptions $\Gamma$ and $\Sigma$, it suffices to prove that $A$ can be concluded from $\Gamma$ and $B$ can be concluded from $\Sigma$, respectively.
 Note that, given some antecedent, it is not clear how this is to be split into $\Gamma$ and $\Sigma$.
 However, there are only finitely many possibilities to be checked since the antecedent by assumption is finite.
 This also illustrates how proof theory can be viewed as operating on proofs in a combinatorial fashion: given proofs for both $A$ and $B$, one can construct a proof for $A \land B$.

 When looking for some proof, most of the rules offer more or less direct recipes of how to do this.
 The rule of cut is different: it states that, when a formula $A$ can be concluded and this formula may also serve as a premise for concluding other statements, then the formula $A$ can be "cut out" and the respective derivations are joined.
 When constructing a proof bottom-up, this creates the problem of guessing $A$ (since it does not appear at all below).
 The cut-elimination theorem is thus crucial to the applications of sequent calculus in automated deduction: it states that all uses of the cut rule can be eliminated from a proof, implying that any provable sequent can be given a cut-free proof.

 The second rule that is somewhat special is the axiom of identity (I).
 The intuitive reading of this is obvious: every formula proves itself.
 Like the cut rule, the axiom of identity is somewhat redundant: the completeness of atomic initial sequents states that the rule can be restricted to atomic formulas without any loss of provability.

-Observe that all rules have mirror companions, except the ones for implication.
+Observe that, if we ignore the non-standard connective \, all rules have mirror companions, except the ones for implication.
 This reflects the fact that the usual language of first-order logic does not include the "is not implied by" connective $\not\leftarrow$ that would be the De Morgan dual of implication.
-Adding such a connective with its natural rules would make the calculus completely left-right symmetric.
+Adding such a connective with its natural rules makes the calculus completely left–right symmetric.